aMarCruz/react-native-text-size/README.md

 It will render the default 'Roboto' font and its variants, in non-rooted devices.

-The values follows the current Material Design guidelines:
+The key names and values follows the current Material Design guidelines:

 Key        | fontFamily    | fontSize | letterSpacing\*
 ---------- | ----------------- | ---- | --------------